About Us

 Collections Manager

 Sarah joined the museum as a summer student, assisting in cataloguing the collection and designing exhibits through the summers of 2019 and 2020.
 She holds a Bachelor of Arts in Classical Studies, with a background in archaeological excavation and collections management in Ontario, England, and Greece.
 Sarah was hired on a generous donation from the estate of Donna Bushell to digitize the archives and will stay on staff as Collections Manager.
 Contact Sarah at collections@aylmermuseum.ca.
+Sarah will be away from the museum between December 2nd, 2024 and February 18th, 2025.

 Get to know our museum